 My latest gardening segment is on "Fall Containers: One Plant Wonders!"

-I thought it would be practical to showcase plants that boast beautiful foliage, texture, or berries and look great as "one plant wonders" in fall containers.
+I thought it would be practical to showcase plants that boast beautiful foliage, texture, or berries.
+They look great as one plant wonders in fall containers.

 The last thing I want to do is care for a mixed fall planter, stuffed with a bunch of flowers that need deadheading.

 Shopping for garden containers at Green Thumb Nurseries in Canoga Park, CA.

 My approach to fall containers this year is simple and practical.